 Interestingly, in the manga we're instead treated to a scene of Gohei deciding to shoot Riki, so he can feed off his meat to survive.
 It then cuts to Daisuke waking up in horror, realizing it was All Just a Dream.

-Artistic License - Animal Training: No, you don't train a month's old puppy into a hunting dog by beating it senseless with chopped wood or making it jump into a freezing, raging river.
+Artistic License - Animal Care: No, you don't train a month's old puppy into a hunting dog by beating it senseless with chopped wood or making it jump into a freezing, raging river.
 In the Gingaverse however, dogs have about the same intelligence as humans, resulting in it being counted as Training from Hell rather than actual animal abuse.
 Although, people in-universe does called Gohei out on his methods being far too cruel, to which he essentially responds that "If a dog can't avoid an old man's kick, how will it avoid a bear's paw?" note From the Ginga Densetsu Riki prequel.

 Similarily, both anime and manga seem to portray dog fighting as an acceptable and noble sport, where the dogs themselves don't mind their profession, and are also well cared for by their owners.
 In reality, dog fighting got banned for the horrible animal cruelty it was, where the dogs would often be starved to be as ferocious as possible in the ring, and usually came from a fight with open wounds and even missing body parts such as ears or parts of their jaw.
 The owners only cared for how much money their dog would earn them, and would have them put down in a heartbeat if they no longer proved useful.